The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Related Work

 \section{Related Work}

-Recent advances in structured threat intelligence, technique extraction, and adversary emulation have expanded the range of available methodologies.
-Prior work analyzes the structure and quality of CTI feeds published in \stix{}, including aspects such as heterogeneity, coverage, and field consistency, as well as their impact on commercial platforms and detection evaluations~\cite{stixspec,jin2024sharing,10117505,strom2018mitre,apurva2024mitre,10.1145/3634737.3645012,vermeer2022evolution}.
-These studies quantify inconsistencies in field usage, rule annotations, and sharing practices, and show that both \attack{}-annotated rules and other \stix{} sources suffer from uneven coverage and vendor-specific practices.
-However, they do not assess whether public bundles contain sufficient procedural information to support automated multi-host emulation, nor do they systematically investigate sequencing, operational dependencies, or the environmental context required for automated execution.
-As a result, existing work falls short of directly converting descriptive CTI into executable multi-step representations, motivating the approach developed in this paper.
+Recent advances in structured threat intelligence, technique extraction, and adversary emulation have expanded the methodological landscape.
+Prior work examines the structure and quality of CTI feeds published in \stix{}, evaluating aspects such as heterogeneity, coverage, field consistency, and the impact on commercial platforms and detection systems~\cite{stixspec,jin2024sharing,10117505,strom2018mitre,apurva2024mitre,10.1145/3634737.3645012,vermeer2022evolution}.
+These studies reveal that both \attack{}-annotated rules and other \stix{} sources exhibit uneven coverage and vendor-specific practices.
+However, they do not address whether a public \stix{} bundle contains sufficient procedural information to support multi-host emulation without analyst intervention.
+The question of procedural sufficiency within the bundle remains unexamined.

-Solutions for deriving adversary behavior from unstructured text, such as Extractor~\cite{savat2021extractor}, CTI HAL~\cite{dellapenna2025ctihal}, and NLP-based extraction pipelines~\cite{gabrys2024nlp,marvin2025sokttp,xu2024intelex,cheng2025ctinexus}, as well as LLM-powered command and script reasoning~\cite{deng2024raconteur}, advance the identification and organization of techniques, entities, and relationships.
-These approaches include supervised and weakly supervised extraction, SoK-style evaluations of TTP extraction quality, and LLM-based knowledge graph construction from CTI.
-However, they do not directly produce executable sequences from the structure in CTI bundles, and they evaluate extraction quality rather than the completeness and sufficiency of the procedural structure encoded in \stix{} itself.
-Temporal relationships and execution conditions are inferred from narrative descriptions rather than assessed against the actual encoding in \stix{} bundles, or evaluated to determine whether those bundles alone provide the structure needed for replay.
+A parallel body of research focuses on extracting adversary behavior from unstructured text, including Extractor~\cite{savat2021extractor}, CTI HAL~\cite{dellapenna2025ctihal}, NLP-based pipelines~\cite{gabrys2024nlp,marvin2025sokttp,xu2024intelex,cheng2025ctinexus}, and Large Language Model (LLM)-driven command and script reasoning~\cite{deng2024raconteur}.
+These approaches advance the identification and organization of techniques, entities, and relationships, using supervised and weakly supervised extraction, SoK-style evaluations, and knowledge graph construction.
+Nonetheless, they evaluate extraction quality rather than the completeness or procedural sufficiency of what is encoded in \stix{} itself.
+Temporal relationships and execution conditions are inferred from narrative text rather than from the bundles' object structure.